Impact on Business (GRI3-3, 304-2)

 • Minimize: Establish measures to reduce and limit potential impacts to the least extent feasible.

-CKPower has developed Biodiversity Roadmap Phase 1, spanning five years (2023-2027), to strive toward achieving No Net Loss of biodiversity and ecosystem services by 2040.
+In 2023, CKPower developed Phase 1 of the Biodiversity Roadmap, spanning five years (2023-2027), to strive toward achieving No Net Loss of biodiversity and ecosystem services by 2040.
 This plan establishes clear annual targets and implementation guidelines to create positive biodiversity impacts and support both corporate and global sustainability goals.

 Phase 1 (2023-2027): Key Action Plan